Water and People

 How does a dike work?

-A Dutch word that originally refered to the bank of a body of water, a dike is a wall or embankment that holds back or prevents flooding from water.
+A Dutch word that originally referred to the bank of a body of water, a dike is a wall or embankment that holds back or prevents flooding from water.
 Dikes have been used to hold back ocean waters and drain land for agricultural and other human use.

 *Styllas, Michael & Komar, Paul.
 (2006).
 Natural processes and human impacts as the causes of sediment accumulation in Tillamook Bay, Oregon.
 Shore and Beach.
 74. 3-15.